AbeerAlghamdi1/SDAIA_Final_Project/Dataset/README.md

 Online Shoppers Intention dataset,  [available on Kaggle](https://www.kaggle.com/henrysue/online-shoppers-intention)

 ## **Dataset Description:**
 The dataset is provided in .csv format.
 It contains 12,330 records,and has 18 features.
-Revenue is the target feature that identifies if a purchase was made or not.

 ## **Features Description:**